WsCandy/zRSv2/README.md

-zRS - Responsive Slider - v2.6.2
+zRS - Responsive Slider - v2.6.3
 ===

-2.6.2 Update
+2.6.3 Update
 ---

-Fixed a bug that involved visibleSlides not setting properly on load.
+Fixed a bug that involved the slider trying to transition when there was only one slide.

 Basic Implementation:
 ---